 C31 Sustainability and Energy Statement - TRDC

 A detailed Sustainability and Energy Statement shall be submitted with the Reserved Matters application in accordance with the energy saving and renewable energy measures detailed within the Sustainability and Energy Statement prepared by Bluesky Unlimited (25 March 2025).
+The development shall thereafter be implemented in accordance with the Statement?

 Reason: To ensure that the development meets the requirements of Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policies DM1, DM4 and Appendix 2 of the Development Management Policies LDD (adopted July 2013) and to ensure that the development makes as full a contribution to sustainable development as possible.